 “It was the first time that I realized, ‘Whoa, there’s so much I don’t know out there.’
 I remember, every night, I couldn’t go to sleep because I was just thinking about all the things I had seen that day in the conference,” he described.
 “It made me consider going to graduate school and go down an academic route, which I am going down now.”

-Over the three years following the conference, Tucker-Foltz expanded his research, using his Schupf funding to continue attending conferences, participate in summer research — from which he helped develop and present two papers in theoretical computer science, one of which was professionally published — and further his personal research projects as well.
+Searching for Answers Over the three years following the conference, Tucker-Foltz expanded his research, using his Schupf funding to continue attending conferences, participate in summer research — from which he helped develop and present two papers in theoretical computer science, one of which was professionally published — and further his personal research projects as well.

 Professor of Economics Brian Baisa, a mentor to Tucker-Foltz, pointed to a paper that Tucker-Foltz wrote for his “Advanced Microeconomics” class.
 The paper proposed a mathematical mechanism that incentivizes the prevention of gerrymandering.